oreillymedia/production-resources/styleguide/index.md

 <p>In general, when referring to another book within a book’s text, include the author name(s) for up to two authors.
 For three or more authors, state the first author name, followed by “et al.” (be sure to include the period).</p>

 <p>On first reference to another book, include author and publisher name.
-For example, "You can find more information in <em>The Elements of Typographic Style</em> by Robert Bringhurst (H&amp;M)," or "For more information, consult Robert Bringhurt’s <em>The Elements of Typographic Style</em> (H&amp;M)."
+For example, "You can find more information in <em>The Elements of Typographic Style</em> by Robert Bringhurst (H&amp;M)," or "For more information, consult Robert Bringhurst’s <em>The Elements of Typographic Style</em> (H&amp;M)."
 On subsequent references, just use the book title.</p>

 <p>When referencing an O’Reilly book within the text, note only "O’Reilly" in parentheses, not "O’Reilly Media, Inc." References to other O’Reilly books should be linked to the book’s <a href="http://shop.oreilly.com/category/browse-subjects.do">catalog page</a>.</p>